Data and information visualization: Characteristics of effective graphical displays

 Graphics reveal data.
-Indeed graphics can be more precise and revealing than conventional statistical computations."
+Indeed, graphics can be more precise and revealing than conventional statistical computations."

 For example, the Minard diagram shows the losses suffered by Napoleon's army in the 1812–1813 period.
 Six variables are plotted: the size of the army, its location on a two-dimensional surface (x and y), time, the direction of movement, and temperature.
 The line width illustrates a comparison (size of the army at points in time), while the temperature axis suggests a cause of the change in army size.
 This multivariate display on a two-dimensional surface tells a story that can be grasped immediately while identifying the source data to build credibility.
 Tufte wrote in 1983 that: "It may well be the best statistical graphic ever drawn."

 Not applying these principles may result in misleading graphs, distorting the message, or supporting an erroneous conclusion.
 According to Tufte, chartjunk refers to the extraneous interior decoration of the graphic that does not enhance the message or gratuitous three-dimensional or perspective effects.
 Needlessly separating the explanatory key from the image itself, requiring the eye to travel back and forth from the image to the key, is a form of "administrative debris."
 The ratio of "data to ink" should be maximized, erasing non-data ink where feasible.

 The Congressional Budget Office summarized several best practices for graphical displays in a June 2014 presentation.
 These included: a) Knowing your audience; b) Designing graphics that can stand alone outside the report's context; and c) Designing graphics that communicate the key messages in the report.

+Useful criteria for a data or information visualization include: